JordanFrecon/jordanfrecon.github.io/_posts/2021-06-22-adversary-example.md

 ## 2. Specific attacks

 **FGSM** {% include cite.html id="2015_Goodfellow_I_p-iclr_ehae"%}.
 The *Fast Gradient Sign Method* is one of the first effective technique to craft an adversarial perturbation.
-The underlined idea is to perform a single $\delta$ step in the direction given by the sign of the gradient of the training loss with respect to the input image $x$, i.e.,
+The underlined idea is to perform a single $$\delta$$ step in the direction given by the sign of the gradient of the training loss with respect to the input image $x$, i.e.,

 $$
 \varepsilon(x) = \delta \mathrm{sign}(\nabla_x H(f(x),y)).
 $$